wp-plugins/google-adsense-for-responsive-design-gard/readme.txt

 * Added a help page, complete with video setup guide.

 = 1.1 =
-* Prepaired for integration with GARD Pro: http://thedigitalhippies.com/gardpro
+* Prepared for integration with GARD Pro: http://thedigitalhippies.com/gardpro
 * Fixed icon on settings page

 = 1.0.1 =